altbdoor/jekyll.exe/README.md

 #### Downloads

-The last versions that I have built manually are [v2.5.3](https://github.com/altbdoor/jekyll-exe/releases/tag/stable-v2.5.3), [v3.0.5](https://github.com/altbdoor/jekyll-exe/releases/tag/stable-v3.0.5) and [v3.1.6](https://github.com/altbdoor/jekyll-exe/releases/tag/stable-v3.1.6).
+The versions that I have built manually on my personal Windows machine are [v2.5.3](https://github.com/altbdoor/jekyll-exe/releases/tag/stable-v2.5.3), [v3.0.5](https://github.com/altbdoor/jekyll-exe/releases/tag/stable-v3.0.5) and [v3.1.6](https://github.com/altbdoor/jekyll-exe/releases/tag/stable-v3.1.6).
 They work fine, and all the steps involved are logged in the release page.
 However, having a build script properly streamlines the building process.
-Subsequent versions are built with the build script.
+Subsequent versions are built with the build script on [AppVeyor](https://ci.appveyor.com/project/altbdoor/jekyll-exe).

-Check the [releases](https://github.com/altbdoor/jekyll-exe/releases) page for builds done on my Windows machine.
+Check the [releases](https://github.com/altbdoor/jekyll-exe/releases) page for downloads.

 #### Credits